6.3 Additional Features

 icons getForm: #group32

-or to request an image morph for direct use in a GUI of your own
+Or to request an image morph for direct use in your own GUI:

 (icons getMorph: #group32) openInHand